ccweerasinghe1994/Node.-js---Springer-Sebastian/Docs/1 Basic Principles/readme.md

 manager for Node.js, the Node Package Manager (npm).

 ### 1.1.3 Breakthrough of Node.js

+After Dahl integrated all the components and created the first executable examples on the new Node.js platform, he needed a way to introduce Node.js to the public.
+This also became necessary because his financial resources shrank considerably due to the development of Node.js, and he would have had to stop working on Node.js if he didn’t find any sponsors.
+He chose the JavaScript conference JSConf EU in November 2009 in Berlin as his presentation platform.
+Dahl put all his eggs in one basket.
+If the presentation was a success and he found sponsors to support his work on Node.js, he could continue his involvement; if not, almost a year’s work would have been in vain.
+In a rousing talk, he introduced Node.js to the audience and showed how to create a fully functional web server with just a few lines of JavaScript code.
+As another example, he introduced an implementation of an Internet Relay Chat (IRC) chat server.
+The source code for this demonstration comprised about 400 lines.
+Using this example, he demonstrated the architecture and thus the strengths of Node.js while making it tangible for the audience.
+The recording of this presentation can be found at www.youtube.com/watch?v=EeYvFl7li9E.
+The presentation didn’t miss its mark and led to Joyent stepping in as a sponsor for Node.js.
+Joyent is a San Francisco-based software and services provider offering hosting solutions and cloud infrastructure.
+With its commitment, Joyent included the open-source software Node.js in its product portfolio and made Node.js available to its customers as part of its hosting offerings.
+Dahl was hired by Joyent and became a fulltime maintainer for Node.js from that point on.

 ### 1.1.4 Node.js Conquers Windows
 ### 1.1.5 io.js: The Fork of Node.js
 ### 1.1.6 Node.js Reunited